-Featuring Faye Grant and Marc Singer as the well-coiffed faces of the human resistance, and Jane Badler, Richard Herd, and Robert Englund as their counterparts, the faces of the reptilian alien visitors with an appetite for living earth creatures, and human flesh.
+Featuring Faye Grant and Marc Singer as the well-coiffed faces of the human resistance, and Jane Badler, Richard Herd, and Robert Englund as their counterparts, the reptilian alien visitors with an appetite for living earth creatures, and human flesh.
 The show gave birth to a franchise that just refused to die.